 The main change this year is the proposed inclusion of the Norfolk Fire and Rescue Service (NFRS) Enforcement Policy Statement.
 Although still reflecting national requirements, the proposal is for this to be appended to the main Policy, recognising that fire safety enforcement is now a function of the CES Directorate.
-The other changes proposed this year are highlighted in appendix 1, and summarised later in this report.
+The main changes proposed this year are highlighted in appendix 1, and are summarised here as follows: